OpenGridForum/ogf-dokuwiki-archive/README.md

-# ogf-dokuwiki-archive
- Archive ot OGF dokuwiki-based web site
+This repository hosts a static converted version of the Open Grid Forum web site intended for archive purposes.